niranjan-nagaraju/Development/python/leetcode/deep_copy_sll/README.txt

 	a->a'->b->b'-> ...
 	With such an arrangement, if a->random = b, a'->random == a->next->random = b->next
-	Once all the necessary links are setup for every (a'->next, a->random), remove every second node to form its own SLL -> the copy
+	Once all the necessary links are setup for every (a'->next, a->random), Untangle the consolidated list by plucking every second node into a second list -> the deep-copy